concavegit/SPI/report.md

 ![](res/schema.png)

-The finite state machine we used is outlined by the below diagram.
+The finite state machine we used is outlined by the diagram below.
 If CS is high at any point, all enables are low and returned to the initial point.

 For the majority of the project, we operated using the following state diagram.
 This diagram limited the number of states required in our finite state machine, but proved a hassle when it came to debugging.